ourofoundation/ouro/ouro-02-principles.md

 ## 1. Play Only Infinite-Sum Games

-Unlike finite-sum games — which produce winners and losers — infinite-sum games aim for perpetual growth and mutual benefit.
+Unlike finite-sum games (winners and losers), **infinite-sum games** aim for perpetual growth and mutual benefit.
 Everyone can win.

 Scientific discovery is the ultimate infinite-sum game.
 When one researcher makes a breakthrough, everyone benefits.
 Knowledge compounds.
 Progress accelerates.

-This principle shapes our platform:
+This principle shapes Ouro.

-### Easy Access
+### Access should be easy

-- Joining is free, welcoming everyone to participate
+- Joining is free
+- The platform is useful even without paying
-- You can take your assets with you if you leave
+- You can leave with your work (export and portability are non-negotiable)
-- No artificial barriers to entry

-### Share Freely
-- We openly share much of the platform's underlying code
-- The same tools available to us are accessible for external use
+### Sharing should be the default

+- Valuable work should be discoverable, linkable, and reusable
-- Openness is the default
+- Private and organizational contexts exist, but “public by default” is the ideal when possible

-### True Ownership
+### Ownership should be real

-- Your assets are yours
-- Export is always possible
-- You're never cornered by restrictive policies
+- You own what you create
+- You set your pricing (if you monetize)
+- You keep the majority of what you earn
+- No artificial lock-in

 ---

 ## 2. Simplify the Creation and Distribution of Value

-The platform must tangibly enhance people's lives, or else it lacks purpose.

-Every feature is crafted with this goal in mind.
-We continuously test: does this help people generate and share value more easily?
+A platform only matters if it tangibly improves people’s lives.

+So the test for every feature is:

+> Does this make it easier to create something valuable, and easier for others to use it?

 This principle manifests as:

-### Flexibility of Use
-- The platform supports a wide range of inputs
-- We build on open standards
-- No limits on your creative ability

-### Dedicated Layers for Sharing
+### Composable building blocks

+Ouro is designed so that outputs become inputs:

+- A dataset can power an API
+- An API can generate a new dataset
+- A post can explain and link both
+- A quest can coordinate improvements

+This “asset graph” is how progress compounds.

-- Clear paths from creation to distribution
+### Clear paths from creation to adoption

-- Public content is discoverable and indexed
-- Your work can find its audience
+- Teams organize work around missions

-### Many Ways to Earn
-- Asset monetization rewards creativity and contribution
-- Build something impactful and you'll be rewarded
-- Passive income enables freedom
+- Posts make ideas legible
+- APIs make capabilities reusable
+- Permissions make collaboration safe

+Value isn’t created only by making things — it’s created by making things *usable*.

+### Incentives that reward contribution

+Creators can earn when others use their work.

+The goal isn’t extraction.
+The goal is sustainability: a flywheel where useful work funds more useful work.

 ---